splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/get-started.rst

 - W3C headers with baggage for context propagation by default
 - OTLP over HTTP exporter to send spans to the Splunk OTel Collector
 - OpenTelemetry and Splunk Observability Cloud semantic conventions

+.. note:: The SignalFx Instrumentation for .NET is deprecated.
+To migrate, see :ref:`migrate-signalfx-dotnet-to-dotnet-otel`.

 .. raw:: html